2008 St. Louis Rams season: Week 9: vs. Arizona Cardinals

 Hoping to rebound from their road loss to the Patriots, the Rams went home for a Week 9 NFC West duel with the Arizona Cardinals.
 In the first quarter, St. Louis struck first as QB Marc Bulger completed an 80-yard TD pass to WR Derek Stanley.
 In the second quarter, the Cardinals responded with a vengeance as safety Antrel Rolle returned an interception 40 yards for a touchdown, kicker Neil Rackers got a 36-yard field goal, RB Tim Hightower got a 30-yard TD run, and former Rams QB Kurt Warner completed a 56-yard TD pass to WR Jerheme Urban.

 In the third quarter, Arizona increased its lead as Warner completed a 7-yard TD pass to WR Anquan Boldin.
 In the fourth quarter, the Rams tried to come back as Bulger completed a 3-yard TD pass to WR Torry Holt (with a failed 2-point conversion).
 However, the Cardinals flew away as Rackers nailed a 30-yard field goal.

 With the loss, St. Louis fell to 2–6.

-During the game, the Rams inducted former Head Coach Dick Vermeil (who helped the franchise win Super Bowl XXXIV) onto the Rams Ring of Honor.
+During the game, the Rams inducted former head coach Dick Vermeil (who helped the franchise win Super Bowl XXXIV) onto the Rams Ring of Honor.

 Week 10: at New York Jets

 Trying to snap a two-game losing streak, the Rams flew to The Meadowlands for a Week 10 interconference duel with the New York Jets.
 In the first quarter, St. Louis trailed early as Jet RB Thomas Jones got a 13-yard TD run, kicker Jay Feely got a 22-yard field goal, and LB Calvin Pace returned a fumble 50 yards for a touchdown.

 In the second quarter, the Rams’ misery continued as Jones got a 2-yard TD run, Feely got a 49-yard and a 46-yard field goal, QB Brett Favre completed a 1-yard TD pass to TE Dustin Keller, and Feely made a 55-yard field goal.

 In the third quarter, St. Louis would get their only score of the game as kicker Josh Brown nailed a 37-yard field goal.
 In the fourth quarter, New York flew away as Jones got a 6-yard TD run.

-With the loss, the Rams fell to 2–7.
+With the loss, the Rams fell to 2–7 and snapped their seven-game winning streak against the Jets, losing to them for the first time since the 1983 season.